 It’s a good guess that the hundreds who attended the annual Cujak’s Wine Market Holiday Wine Tasting at Fox Valley Savings Bank in November didn’t know their evening out was benefitting such a good cause.
 On Monday, Sara Cujak and Jim Ziebarth, vice president for FVSB Financial Services, presented a check for $3,500 to the Fond du Lac Public Library’s 1,000 Books Before Kindergarten program.

 Debbie Macomber has written another feel good novel with several happy endings that reminds me of a modern-day fairy tale.
 In Blossom Street Brides, several lives intertwine and connect as they face the trials and triumphs in their varying stages of life.
 All are connected in some way to that little yarn store on Blossom Street called A Good Yarn, first featured in the second of her Blossom Street novels.
 The characters eventually get to their happy endings, but it sure takes some time to get there.

 Although it reads more like a cozy mystery than a suspenseful thriller, The Collector by Nora Roberts is another great book by an author who to date has written 184 New York Times bestsellers - including 33 written as J.D.
 Robb, as her website proudly proclaims.
 The first character we meet in her latest bestseller is Lila Emerson, a professional house sitter and writer of young adult novels, as she settles into her latest client's swanky New York apartment while they head off to the south of France for three weeks.

-Sign-up starts April 5 for the April 19 Soda Bottle Flowers Crafternoon class at the Fond du Lac Public Library.
+Sign-up starts Saturday, May 3, for the May 17 Binder Clip Photo/Card Holder Crafternoon class at the Fond du Lac Public Library.
 Class meets from 1 p.m. to 3 p.m.
 Space is limited, and registration is required beginning at 9 a.m.
-April 5 at the Calendar or by calling the Help Desk at (920) 322-3929.
+May 3 at the Calendar or by calling the Help Desk at (920) 322-3929.